UrbanVerse: Scaling Urban Simulation by Watching City-Tour Videos: Methodology

-\lblsec{method_scenes_and_learning} \myparagraph{\oursystem scene library construction.} Using \oursystem, we build a \textit{training} library of 160 simulation scenes grounded in real-world distribution.
+\myparagraph{\oursystem Scene Library Construction.} Using \oursystem, we build a \textit{training} library of 160 simulation scenes grounded in real-world distribution.
 We have collected 32 city-tour videos from YouTube under Creative Commons License, spanning 7 continents, 24 countries, and 27 cities.
 Each 3-min clip is distilled into a layout-grounded scene using our \ourpipe and expanded into $\numcousin=5$ digital cousin variants, yielding $5\times32=160$ scenes.
 See construction details in \refapp{details_urbanverse_scenes_train}.

-\myparagraph{UrbanVerse benchmark.} Further, to enable closed-loop evaluation, we construct a benchmark that comprises: \textit{(i)} \textit{\benchmarkauto}, 10 scenes automatically generated from hold-out city-tour videos using \ourpipe; and \textit{(ii)} \textit{\benchmarkdesigner}, 10 artist-designed scenes reserved for test-only evaluation.
+\myparagraph{UrbanVerse Benchmark.} Further, to enable closed-loop evaluation, we construct a benchmark that comprises: \textit{(i)} \textit{\benchmarkauto}, 10 scenes automatically generated from hold-out city-tour videos using \ourpipe; and \textit{(ii)} \textit{\benchmarkdesigner}, 10 artist-designed scenes reserved for test-only evaluation.
 As shown in \reffig{urbanverse_test_scenes} in appendix, \benchmarkdesigner spans diverse scenarios, layouts, cultural context, and safety-critical edge cases.
 To avoid bias, designers had no access to our assets and scenes.

+\myparagraph{UrbanVerse Tasks.} In this work, we focus on \textit{urban navigation} as the primary case study in our experiments because it most clearly demonstrates the benefits of UrbanVerse’s realistic layouts and asset distributions.
+However, all assets in UrbanVerse include semantic labels, physical parameters, and affordance tags, enabling a wide range of urban embodied tasks.
+As the few examples illustrated in \reffig{urbanverse_tasks}, UrbanVerse naturally supports multi-agent interaction, mobile manipulation, and expert data collection for imitation learning, opening broader research opportunities.